Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/README.md

 ## Line Numbers for Google Docs

-> A seamless way line numbers to your Google Documents!
+> A seamless way to numbers the lines of your Google Documents!

 ## What is it